Ireland at the UN

-Our membership of the UN has been central to Ireland's foreign policy since we joined in 1955.
+Membership of the United Nations is central to Ireland’s foreign policy

 UN General Assembly